 Jack's mother said the boy wanted to help out and show that "what happened in Paris is not what's happening in Pflugerville."

 Naeem points out that there's no direct evidence that the vandalism was connected with the Paris attacks, but lamented the "generalizations" that are often applied to Muslim communities after extremist attacks.

 "It's become so commonplace where something goes wrong somewhere and people want to blame all Muslims," he said.
 "If anything, it's a pointing indictment of the logical fallacy in our society's way of thinking."

 No physical damage was made to the mosque, but clean-up costs are expected to be about $150.
-Naeem said that he was encouraged by the community's support, and that flowers had replaced the damaged pages of the Koran by Monday night.
+Naeem said that he was encouraged by the community's support.